indepat/LaunchSchool_RB101/README.md

 # README #

-All exercices and requirements for lesson 2 will be shown here.
+All exercices and requirements for RB101 will be shown here.